trustly/TrustlyIosSdk/README.md

 The Trustly iOS SDK provides an easy way to implement the Trustly Checkout in your iOS app.
 The SDK handles communication with the Web View and exposes Checkout events that allows you to customize your Checkout flow.

+**`Note: The latest version of the SDK does not support the older version of the Trustly Checkout.
+If you do use the older version of the Checkout, please use version 2.0.0 of the SDK.
+If you are not sure what version of the Trustly Checkout you are using, please contact our intergration support.`**

 ## Integration
 Add the SDK as a Swift Package.
 [More detailed intructions can be found here.](https://www.trustly.net/site/developer-portal?part=iosandroid)
 1. Navigate to File -> Swift Packages -> Add Package Dependency.